bdickason/bdickason.com/posts/dont-set-vision-set-direction.md

 *Note: You may find that in this process, you start writing the vision and get stuck.
 Don't be afraid to jump to the Strategy or Goal section and flesh that out, then come back.
 Each section is interconnected.
 It's ok to start in the middle.*

 **Does your team struggle with direction?
-Have you tried to implement a vision and failed?
-I'd love to help: [@bdickason](http://twitter.com/bdickason)**
+Have you tried to implement a vision and failed?**